timcashmore/requisitions/README.md

 NB: Switch between API_DEMO and API_DEMO_TEST

+Remember to npm install node modules
+Will require a .env file for security papramters for accessing local version

+FIORI_TOOLS_USER=

+FIORI_TOOLS_PASSWORD=

 ### Starting the generated app

 -   This app has been generated using the SAP Fiori tools - App Generator, as part of the SAP Fiori tools suite.
 In order to launch the generated app, simply run the following from the generated app root folder: